From Ohio History Central

 Archaeologist Gerard Fowke 1902

 The Newark Earthworks were the largest set of geometric earthworks ever built in Ohio.
-They were constructed by the Hopewell culture (100 B.C. to 500 A.D.) of prehistoric Native American people.
-Originally it included a great circular enclosure (the Great Circle Earthworks), another slightly smaller circle that was linked to an octagon (Octagon Earthworks), and a large, nearly perfect square enclosure (Wright Earthworks).
+They were constructed by the Hopewell culture (100 B.C. to 500 A.D.) of pre-contact American Indian people -- a designation sometimes referred to, by archaeologists, as "pre-historic", though pre-contact American Indian groups certainly *did* possess a history.
+Originally, the earthworks included a great circular enclosure (the Great Circle Earthworks), another slightly smaller circle that was linked to an octagon (Octagon Earthworks), and a large, nearly perfect square enclosure (Wright Earthworks).
 In addition an oval earthwork surrounded a dozen conical and loaf-shaped mounds.
 All of these structures were connected by a series of parallel walls.
 There were many smaller circular enclosures and a scattering of other mounds and pits.
 On the opposite bank of the Licking River's South Fork, another square enclosure and an oval earthwork encircled the top of a hill that overlooked the vast maze of geometric enclosures.
 The complicated array of monumental earthworks caused 19th century archaeologists Ephraim Squier and Edwin Davis to despair that it was "impossible to give anything like a comprehensible description of them."

 Over the years, the growth of the city of Newark destroyed many of the Newark Earthworks, but the Great Circle and the Octagon earthworks are major elements preserved by the efforts of interested local citizens.
 The surviving parts of the Newark Earthworks are recognized as a National Historic Landmark.
 In 2006, the State of Ohio designated the Newark Earthworks as "the official prehistoric monument of the state."

 Great Circle excavations